10 Places to Find Free Ebooks

 What I’ve discovered during this time is that there are so many people in the community and the world that truly support educators.
 My feed has been full of materials to support scholars and teachers.

 I’ve had so many suggestions on where to find free reading materials from my librarian friends, fellow teachers, and even parents!
-I thought I would put these all together to help everyone from kids to parents to figure out where to find free books for remote learning.
+I thought I would put these all together to help everyone from kids to parents to figure out where to find free ebooks.

 Libby is the newer, more user-friendly version of the Overdrive app that connects to public libraries.
 Users can access ebooks and audiobooks with a public library card.
 I love that I can place a hold on Libby, and I automatically get notified when the book is available.
 Libby is compatible with most online capable devices including Kindle readers and apps.